encoredev/encore/docs/tutorials/booking-system.md

 $ sqlc generate
 ```

-Three files should now have been generated inside the `db` folder: `query.sql.go`, `db.go` & `models.go`.
+Three files should now have been generated inside the `db` folder: `query.sql.go`, `db.go` and `models.go`.
 These files contain generated Go code and should not be manually edited.
 We will be adding more queries to `db/query.sql` later and then re-run `sqlc generate` to update the generated Go code.

 Now let's create an endpoint that makes use of one of these queries.